Schläfli symbol: Alternations, quarters and snubs

 Alternations have half the symmetry of the Coxeter groups and are represented by unfilled rings.
-There are two choices possible on which half of vertices are taken, but the symbol doesn't imply which one.
+There are two choices possible on which half of vertices are taken, but the symbol does not imply which one.
 Quarter forms are shown here with a + inside a hollow ring to imply they are two independent alternations.

 Altered and holosnubbed

 Altered and holosnubbed forms have the full symmetry of the Coxeter group, and are represented by double unfilled rings, but may be represented as compounds.